-One of the common ways in which educated foreign workers get employment-based green cards in the U.S. is utilizing a category known as "EB-2."
+One of the common ways in which educated foreign workers get employment-based green cards in the U.S. is through a category known as "EB-2."
 This is the second (out of five) "preference" categories of foreign nationals who are eligible for green cards (also known as immigrant visas or lawful permanent residence) based on the work they do.
 (See 8 U.S.C. § 1153(b)(2).)

 In fact, category EB-2 is split into two subcategories.
-We're going to focus on the first one in this article, which is for members of the professions who have earned an advanced academic degree.
-The person must also either have a job offer from a U.S. employer or qualify for a "national interest waiver."
-This category is sometimes called EB-2(A).
+We're going to focus here on the first one, sometimes called EB-2(A), which is for members of the professions who have earned an advanced academic degree.
+The person must also either have received a job offer from a U.S. employer or qualify for a "national interest waiver."

-Labor certification is confirmation from the U.S. Department of Labor (DOL) that the employer has gone through an adequate recruiting process and rightly determined that no qualified American workers are willing and available to take the job—thus necessitating that the employer turn to foreign sources of labor.
-(For more information on this process, see “Procedures to Sponsor a Worker for a Green Card.”)
+Labor certification is confirmation from the U.S. Department of Labor (DOL) that the employer has gone through an adequate recruiting process and rightly determined that no qualified U.S. workers are willing and available to take the job—thus necessitating that the employer turn to foreign sources of labor.
+(For more information on this process, see Procedures to Sponsor a Worker for a Green Card.)

-To meet the basic legal requirements for an EB-2(A) visa, the foreign national must have earned an advanced academic degree, such as a Master's, Ph.D.
-Juris Doctor (J.D. or law degree) or an M.D. (medicine).
+To meet the basic legal requirements for an EB-2(A) visa, the foreign national must have earned an advanced academic degree, such as a Master's, Ph.D., Juris Doctor (J.D. or law degree), or an M.D. (medicine).

 If the employer says, for example, that the minimum requirement is either a master's degree or a bachelor's degree plus a mere two years' experience, that will not be enough to gain approval.
 And making this statement alone will not be enough: The employer will need to prove that the job truly does require such progressive experience.

 If the foreign national is relying on a B.A. plus five years' experience, there are some catches to be aware of.
-The worker must have met the minimum requirements before, not after, the employer files the labor certification; and (in most cases), before having even been employed by the sponsoring company.
+The worker must have met the minimum requirements before, not after, the employer files the labor certification application; and (in most cases), before having even been employed by the sponsoring company.
 The DOL does not ordinarily allow a foreign national to count experience gained with the sponsoring employer.

-In order to demonstrably "benefit" the U.S., the applicant will have to show that his or her there will have a favorable impact on the country's economic, employment, educational, housing, environmental, or cultural situation, or on some other important aspect of U.S. life.
-The impact must be national in scope – such that a public health researcher at a federal agency or a university might pass, while the same person coming to provide services at a neighborhood clinic would probably not.
+In order to demonstrably "benefit" the U.S., the applicant will have to show that the work will have a favorable impact on the country's economic, employment, educational, housing, environmental, or cultural situation, or some other important aspect of U.S. life.
+The impact must be national in scope.
+This means that a public health researcher at a federal agency or a university might pass, while the same person coming to provide services at a neighborhood clinic would probably not.